Positive Actions Build Social Capital and Resilience

 Social capital is the personal or economic benefits derived from creating strong social networks.
-Social connectivity not only impacts the happiness levels of individuals and groups, it makes people more resilient in times of crisis.
-John Helliwell has found that humans are happier when they practice prosocial behavior and 'do the right thing.'
+Social connectivity not only impacts the happiness levels of individuals and groups, but it also makes people more resilient in times of crisis.
+John Helliwell has found that humans are happier when they practice prosocial behavior and "do the right thing."
 According to Helliwell, “Communities that stick together and do good for one another cope better with crises and are happier for it.”

 Prosocial behavior, or "voluntary behavior intended to benefit another,” consists of actions which "benefit other people or society as a whole," "such as helping, sharing, donating, co-operating, and volunteering.”

 Ideally, prosocial behavior occurs when someone is altruistic and helps another person without expecting something in return.
 More realistically, prosocial behavior is a blend of empathy and concern about the welfare and rights of others, combined with egoistic or pragmatic motivations.
 Many studies have confirmed that prosocial behavior and social connectivity are key to well-being.
 Empathy has deep roots in our evolutionary biology.
 The warm fuzzy feeling we get from being nice is woven into our human nature and is universal.